- This event has passed.

 In today’s digital world, the art of ideation and tinkering still begs for hands-on construction.
 Craft sticks, pipe cleaners, and toilet paper tubes are not just for kindergartners.
 There is something just so satisfying about prototyping an idea, big or small, from do-it-yourself materials.

-PreK-2 teachers, SPED educators, librarians, tech specialists, administrators, and makerspace facilitators will benefit from attending this session.
-There will be time to get your questions answered after Darri and Victoria’s presentation.
+PreK-2 teachers, SPED educators, librarians, tech specialists, administrators, and makerspace facilitators will benefit from watching this recorded session.

 About the Presenters